 Effective July 1, 2012, the Maryland State Legislature through House Bill 987 requires Baltimore County to implement a Watershed Protection and Restoration Program.
-Your 2013 real property tax bill now includes a State required Stormwater Remediation Fee that will be used to optimize conservation of natural features such as drainage patterns, soil, and vegetation, to slow runoff, increase infiltration, and allow for more innovative stormwater management technologies.
+Your 2014 real property tax bill now includes a state-required Stormwater Remediation Fee that will be used to optimize conservation of natural features such as drainage patterns, soil and vegetation, to slow runoff, increase infiltration and allow for more innovative stormwater management technologies.
 This annual fee has been separately identified on your property tax bill.

 Residential property will be charged an annual flat rate, and non-residential property will be charged based on the percentage of property subject to stormwater runoff.

-Additional detailed information regarding the Stormwater Remediation Fee and a commercial property search that shows the calculation factor for each property is available at www.baltimorecountymd.gov/stormwaterfee.
+Find additional information regarding the Stormwater Remediation Fee, including a database by parcel number for commercial property that shows the calculation factor for each property, or email firstname.lastname@example.org.